Rexabit/valheim-visuals-modifier/Thunderstore/README.md

     <MATERIAL_PROPERTY_NAME>: [Red (decimal), Green (decimal), Blue (decimal), Alpha (decimal)]
   floats:
     <MATERIAL_PROPERTY_NAME>: (decimal)
+shader: # Modifies the shader used and material instances on the item
+  material: string (override the materials on the item to this material)
+  materials: array<string> (override specific materials on the item using the materials in this array)
+  name: string (name of the shader)
 icon: # Modify the rotation of the icon for an item
   x: rotation X degrees (decimal)
   y: rotation Y degrees (decimal)